 Projected Job Growth: 8%

 Another career path that is growing steadily for MPA graduates is the position of government affairs executive.
-According to the Bureau of Labor Statistics (BLS), positions for top executives, including those who work in government offices, are growing about as fast as average right now.
-This growth is projected to add over 200,000 new job opportunities for qualified professionals by the year 2030.
+According to the BLS, these jobs are growing about as fast as average right now.
+This growth could add over 200,000 new jobs for qualified professionals by the year 2030.